Table of Contents

-- Multi-factor Authentication (MFA): Require MFA for remote access and privileged accounts to reduce unauthorized logins resulting from stolen credentials or brute force attacks.
+- Multi-factor Authentication (MFA): Require MFA for remote access and privileged accounts to reduce unauthorised logins resulting from stolen credentials or brute force attacks.

 - Endpoint Detection and Response (EDR): Implement EDR solutions to continuously monitor endpoints for signs of compromise, detect lateral movement attempts, and respond to threats in real time.

-- User & Entity Behavior Analytics (UEBA): Leverage UEBA tools that analyze user behavior patterns to identify anomalies indicative of lateral movement attacks.
+- User & Entity Behaviour Analytics (UEBA): Leverage UEBA tools that analyse user behaviour patterns to identify anomalies indicative of lateral movement attacks.
 UEBA tools can help detect suspicious activities within your network.